Revealing the Parallel Multilingual Learning within Large Language Models: PMI Can Help: From a View of Neuron Activation

 \subsection{Experiments and Results}

 Figure \ref{fig:f4} shows performances and the proportion of activated neurons\footnote{Note that the proportion mentioned is derived by averaging the percentages of activated neurons for each token generated by an LLM across the dataset.
-We discuss this implement in detail in Appendix \ref{app sec: More explanations of counting activated neurons}.} on Qwen-14B models.
+We discuss this implementation in detail in Appendix \ref{app sec: More explanations of counting activated neurons}.} on Qwen-14B models.
 From the results, we get the following observations:

-\paragraph{Activated neurons are far fewer than inhibited ones.} Despite of preforming dense computations, a small amount of neurons around $27\%$ are activated in Qwen-14B during the inference stage, which is similar to the sparse activation phenomenon observed by \citet{DBLP:conf/iclr/LiYBLRRYCYGK23}.
-Besides, as the differences in the proportion of activated neurons are small in numerical terms, we attribute this to the find that few parameters are in charge of linguistic competence in LLMs \cite{DBLP:journals/corr/abs-2310-14928}.
+\paragraph{Activated neurons are far fewer than inhibited ones.} Despite performing dense computations, only a small number of neurons, around $27\%$, are activated in Qwen-14B during the inference stage, which is similar to the sparse activation phenomenon observed by \citet{DBLP:conf/iclr/LiYBLRRYCYGK23}.
+Besides, the differences in the proportion of activated neurons are small in numerical terms, we attribute this to the finding that few parameters are in charge of linguistic competence in LLMs \cite{DBLP:journals/corr/abs-2310-14928}.

-\paragraph{More languages, more inhibited neurons, more performance gain.} As shown in Figure \ref{fig:f4} (a) and (b), if we add more parallel languages in \textsc{PiM}, then the proportion of activated neurons becomes small meanwhile LLM yields better translations, indicating a consistently correlation between inhibiting neurons and performance improvements.
-Table \ref{tab:t3} shows the results of few-shot, which suggests that few-shot also inhibits neurons and more neurons are inhibited after the LLM being fine-tuned.
+\paragraph{More languages, more inhibited neurons, more performance gain.} As shown in Figure \ref{fig:f4} (a) and (b), if we add more parallel languages in PMI, then the proportion of activated neurons becomes small meanwhile LLM yields better translations, indicating a consistent correlation between inhibiting neurons and performance improvements.

-\paragraph{Multilingual input inhibits neurons whereas monolingual input activates neurons.} Figure \ref{fig:f4} (c) and (d) show the proportion of activated neurons caused by monolingual and multilingual input.
-We see that, compared to direct translation, though monolingual and multilingual input can achieve better performance, their influence on neurons are opposite, i.e., monolingual input activates neurons whereas multilingual input inhibits neurons.
-Moreover, \textsc{PiM}$_{GT}$ inhibits more neurons than \textsc{PiM}$_{ML}$ and \textsc{PiM}$_{MS}$ activates more neurons than \textsc{PiM}$_{PA}$.
+\paragraph{Multilingual input inhibits neurons, whereas monolingual input activates neurons.} Figure \ref{fig:f4} (c) and (d) show the proportion of activated neurons caused by monolingual and multilingual input.
+We see that, compared to direct translation, though monolingual and multilingual input can achieve better performance, their influence on neurons is the opposite, i.e., monolingual input activates neurons, whereas multilingual input inhibits neurons.
+Moreover, PMI$_{GT}$ inhibits more neurons than PMI$_{ML}$ and PMI$_{MS}$ activates more neurons than PMI$_{PA}$.